hgdeoro/py-arduino/README.md

 The basic methods of Arduino are implemented.
 The following actions can be done from Python:

 * Check communication with Arduino (ping)
-* Validate the connection, removing any pre-existing data that may exist in the buffer.
 * pinMode()
 * digitalRead()
 * digitalWrite()